 Baylor College of Medicine Children’s Foundation - Lesotho (Baylor-Lesotho) operates a Center of Excellence (COE) in the capital, Maseru, and five Satellite Centers of Excellence (SCOEs) in the surrounding districts.
 Baylor-Lesotho staff provide practical hands-on training in HIV, TB, and general child health at the COE, SCOEs and at public health facilities, and other medical expertise and professional training to Ministry of Health (MOH) hospitals and health centers.

 Lesotho is small but very mountainous, making travel difficult for people living in remote villages.
 Thus, while the need for HIV services and education exist, BCMCF-L faces significant challenges in reaching those people.
 The SCOEs help decentralize health care and serve as a catalyst to build its outreach programs, Teen Clubs and educational efforts.

-In the coming years, BCMCF-L plans to expand its psychosocial services for all ages, particularly for adolescents.
-By the end of 2014, Teen Club membership at our COE and SCOEs had grown to include over 900 HIV-positive adolescents.
+Baylor-Lesotho plans to expand its psychosocial services for all ages, especially adolescents.
+By 2014, Teen Club had grown to include over 900 HIV-positive adolescents.
 Caring Fathers, a support group for men who have HIV-infected family members, encourages men to get tested, access treatment, and support their families.
-Also unique among the BIPAI network, Lesotho provides comprehensive medical evaluation of children released for international and local adoption from orphanages in Lesotho.
-Thus far, 100 children have been evaluated.
+Unique among the BIPAI network, Lesotho also provides comprehensive medical evaluation of children released for adoption from orphanages.

 Year founded: 2005